dtc111111/MNESLAM/README.md

 ```
 ## Install the environment
 You can create an anaconda environment called `mneslam`.
 For linux, you need to install **libopenexr-dev** before creating the environment.
-Install all the dependencies via conda (Note here pytorch3d and tinycudann requires ~10min to build)
+Install all the dependencies via conda (Please note here pytorch3d and tinycudann requires ~10min to build)
 ```bash
 sudo apt-get install libopenexr-dev conda env create -f environment.yaml